Resources

 Get Familiar With the Bible

 One excellent resource for getting familiar with the Bible’s story and themes is The Bible Project.
 On their site, you’ll find numerous videos with excellent visuals that illustrate the books or concepts being explored.
-Here’s an example of their content that pairs well with our sermon on the first section of Genesis.
+Here’s an example of their content that pairs well with our current series on the Gospel of John.

 Knowing the truths contained in the Bible is an important first step in living the Christian life, but it’s only the beginning.
 We are called to be people who love God with our hearts, souls, minds, strength, and to love our neighbors as ourselves (Mark 12:30-31).
 What shape should our lives take if we think and act like followers of Jesus?
 How will we spend our time and money?
 How will we rear and educate our children?
 What kind of relationships will we have?
 How will we spend our leisure?